rarebreed/rarebreed.github.io/_posts/2018-11-26-rust-plus-ml.md

 align well with what I am doing at work.
 The sad fact is that once I am done with work, my brain is mostly dead.
 I can still read about tech, I just can't practice.

-Since I am doing more networking and full stack kind of work, I was trying to figure out what I could do with rust.
+Since I will be doing more networking and full stack kind of work, I was trying to figure out what I could do with rust.
 There was some talk at work where a guy had an open source project about using some Machine Learning algorithms to help with QE related stuff.
 For example: